kitsystemyou/watch_qiita/README.md

 Watch number of view_count of certain qiita article.

 Sequence
-1. Run python script by Github actions
+1. Run python script by GitHub Actions.
 2. Request for Qiita API to get view_count of certain article.
+3. Judge threshold of view_count.
-3. Request for Twitter API to tweet status of view_count
+4. Request for Twitter API to tweet status of view_count.

-## Github actions
+## GitHub Actions
 * build and run python sctipt
 * cronjob: every Monday morning